naveenanem22/timesheets/README.md

 Timesheets is a section of APIs under RESTFul ERP-HR solution.
 These APIs predominantly deal with the functionalities such as - Employee's time tracking, project management.

 ## Modules
-* Resource Allocation: Inorder for an employee's efforts to be tracked, he needs to be assignged to a task.
+* **Resource Allocation**: In order for an employee's efforts to be tracked, he/she needs to be assigned to a task(s).
 This module deals with allocating resources to various tasks under projects specific to a customer.
-Point to note is that Resources has to be assigned to the Task but not the otherway round.
+A resource can be assigned multiple tasks and vice versa.

+* **Project Management**: In general any organization runs projects for their customers to engage their work-force.
+In a highlevel, the management of Customers and their projects come under this module.
+The hierarchy is modeled in the following way - Each Customer will have Projects, Each Project will have Tasks.
+Hence, Customer -> Project -> Task.

 ## Technologies
 <b>Built with</b>